 |

-Tunes suitable for playing for Australian colonial and folk dancing have been researched and collated into book form for the use of band members.
-Five books of tunes have been produced to date.
-The Band aims to -
+book form for the use of band members.
+Five books of tunes have been

 Interested musicians should contact the Music Co-ordinator A very wide range of musical time signatures (such as 2/4, 3/4, 4/4, 6/8, and sometimes 9/8) are used.
 For those without a musical background, most dance forms have only one or two time signatures.
 Just as there are a range of dance styles there is also a range of dance speeds and the music is there to accommodate them.
+By the way, unlike highly amplified music, this music will not make you deaf!!

 |